Be wary of plant-based drug kratom, experts say

 “Because the active ingredient in kratom, mitragynine, fits into the opiate receptors the same way as an opiate, kratom addiction is no different from any opioid addiction and their treatments are the same,” he says.

 These weren't typically accidental ingestions by children; about 90 percent of the exposures reported had happened to adults 20 and older, and about 75 percent were intentional.
-During this period, the study found 11 deaths associated with kratom exposure.
-Two of those deaths occurred after exposure to kratom alone.

 The important difference between kratom and prescription opioids, experts say, is that kratom still hasn't been studied enough to know all the ways it could be unsafe.

 “There are no FDA-approved uses for kratom and, in fact, the FDA has issued warnings about its use,” Lander says.
 “Kratom has been hyped as having the ability to help users safely withdraw from opiates and other drugs, lower blood pressure, relieve pain, boost metabolism, increase sexual energy, improve the immune system, prevent diabetes, ease anxiety, eliminate stress and induce healthy sleep.